Prepared for

 The Insight

-Instead of teaching AI through abstract business cases, teach AI through the one subject every associate is already an expert in: themselves.
+Instead of teaching AI through abstract business cases, I taught AI through the one subject every associate is already an expert in: themselves.

 Use AI as a guided mirror to help people see the skills they already have, explore where those skills could take them next, and build language and artifacts (resumes, profiles, plans) that tell their story.